 Throughout his career as a Silicon Valley technology entrepreneur, and now as an author and innovative meditation teacher, Erric has been interested in understanding the mind and how it functions, both as a user experience designer and as a mind hacker.

 Erric is a wonderful, natural teacher.
 He brings a unique combination of Silicon Valley experience and deep Buddhist practice to his talks, seminars and writing.
 He is compassionate, wise and yet very current with the stresses of the modern working world."

 — Penny Herscher Board Director, former Tech CEO

-Erric’s interest in human computer interaction took shape when as a teenager he taught programming to children and school teachers.
-As a volunteer participant in the Logo Group at M.I.T.’s Artificial Intelligence Laboratory he interacted with some of the world’s deepest thinkers on how to make intelligent machines.
-This experience inspired a lifelong passion to understand mind and how it functions and led Erric to the study of Buddhist theories of mind and the nature of consciousness.
+Erric’s interest in human-computer interaction took shape when as a teenager he taught programming to children and school teachers.
+As a participant in the Logo Group at M.I.T.’s Artificial Intelligence Laboratory, he interacted with some of the world’s deepest thinkers on how to make intelligent machines.
+This experience inspired a lifelong passion to understand the mind and how it functions and led Erric to the study of Buddhist theories of mind and the nature of consciousness.

 Erric has studied at the feet of some of the world’s greatest spiritual masters, had close relationships with some of the best Artificial Intelligence researchers, and later spent several years in retreat maturing what he learned.